mstorresh/Li-Fi-project-UN-2019/README.md

 # To Clarify

 This project was performed for the subject of digital electronics and was developed in Spanish as the official language of Colombia.

+Please review the poster found in the pdf file: Poster_VLC.pdf

 The Source and Makefile for the pwm_and_adc_example_PRU0 was conducted with the assistance of Professor Ricardo Amezquita.